 - Vacuum Circuit Breaker

-All high-voltage circuit breakers can be classified into two main categories: oil circuit breakers and oil-less circuit breakers.
+All high-voltage circuit breakers fall into two broad categories: oil circuit breakers and oil-less circuit breakers.

 Oil Circuit Breaker